A Basin-Selection Perspective on Grokking via Singular Learning Theory: Reparametrisation Theorems

 \end{theorem} \begin{corollary} Let $\phi:W\to V$ be a re-parametrisation as in the above theorem, such that the resulting re-parametrised model is regular.
 Then $\lambda_{w_0}=\frac{dim(V)}{2}$. \end{corollary}

-\begin{proof}[Sketch proof] Since $\phi$ is a submersion at $w_0$, the submersion theorem implies that in a neighbourhood of $w_0$ the map is locally equivalent to a projection $(v,n)\mapsto v$.
-This allows us to apply the co-area theorem, which rewrites the zeta integral as a fibre integral of the form .
+\begin{proof}[Sketch proof] Since $\phi$ is a submersion at $w_0$ (i.e. has full-rank Jacobian), the submersion theorem implies that in a neighbourhood of $w_0$ the map is locally equivalent to a projection $(v,n)\mapsto v$.
+This allows us to apply the co-area theorem, which rewrites the zeta integral as a fibre integral of the form

 Because the Kullback--Leibler divergence satisfies $K(w)=\tilde{K}(\phi(w))$, it is constant along each fibre $\phi^{-1}(v)$, so the inner integral contributes only an analytic factor $\rho(v)$.
 Analytic weights cannot create or destroy poles of the zeta function, and therefore the poles are determined entirely by the factor $\tilde{K}(v)^z$ near $v=\phi(w_0)$.
 Hence the local learning coefficient (the largest pole of the zeta function) is invariant under such a reparametrisation. \end{proof}

 Let us formalise the above.
 The essential theorem is given by the co-area theorem for manifolds \cite{co-areaTheorem}.
 To this end, we consider two general Riemannian manifolds $X,Y$ of dimensions $n+k$ and $n$ respectively, equipped with Riemannian metrics $g_X$ and $g_Y$.
 Denote by $|dV_X|$ and $|dV_Y|$ be the canonical volume densities induced by the Riemannian metrics. \begin{theorem} Suppose that $\phi: X \to Y$ is a $C^1-$map such that at any $x\in X$ the differential $D_x\phi: T_xX \to T_{\phi(x)}Y$ is surjective.
 Denote by $J_\phi(x)$ the Jacobian of the map.
 Then, for any non-negative function $f:X\to \mathbb{R}$ which is measurable with respect to $|dV_X|$ we have